As litigation surrounding the accessibility of websites has soared in recent years, the term ‘ADA website compliance’ has become commonplace.

 The sheer number of people who have disabilities is one of the reasons that the Americans with Disabilities Act (ADA) passed in 1990.
 As its name suggests, the ADA is designed to protect individuals with disabilities in the United States.
 The ADA makes it illegal for any government entity or business to provide goods and services to the general public without ensuring that the entities are accessible by people with disabilities.

 How Can Digital Accessibility Make A Difference?

-Over 4.33 billion people are active Internet users.5 In the U.S. alone, consumers spent an estimated $517.36 billion online.6
+Over 4.57 billion people are active Internet users.2 In the U.S. alone, consumers spent an estimated $517.36 billion online.3

-These statistics are especially important when you consider the potential spending power of people with disabilities.
+These statistics are especially important when you consider the potential spending power of people with disabilities – an estimated $490 billion in the US alone.
 If the website isn’t accessible, then it is excluding more than 60 million Americans.

-Additionally, 71 percent of customers with disabilities will instantly leave the site if it does not meet their accessibility needs4.
+Additionally, 69 percent of customers with disabilities will instantly leave the site if it does not meet their accessibility needs4.
 Another 80 percent of customers with disabilities have stated that they will spend more on a website that has improved accessibility features.

 Aside from the legal and business angles, making websites accessible is just the right thing to do.

 eSSENTIAL Accessibility is proud to offer a comprehensive Accessibility-as-a-Service solution to help organizations conform with the latest WCAG guidelines.

 Request a demo today and learn how we can help you achieve and maintain compliance with global digital accessibility laws.